muratturan19/smart-process-mapper/README.md

 Both `setup.sh` and the Windows launcher `start_ui.bat` fetch the model using the same URL, so manual installation is optional on those platforms.

-To leverage the optional Kocdigital language model, download the weights using `huggingface-cli` and ensure `transformers` is installed from the requirements.
+To leverage the optional Kocdigital language model, install the `transformers` and `huggingface_hub` packages from the requirements and download the weights using `huggingface-cli`.
 The Windows launcher caches these weights under `hf_cache` next to the script by setting the `HF_HOME` environment variable before invoking `huggingface-cli`.
 Alternatively, supply the `--hf-home` option when running `smart-step-extract`